-MFRS D-2 "Costs from contracts with customers"- establishes rules for the accounting recognition of costs of sales of goods or provision of services.
-Together with MFRS D-1, supersede the Bulletin D-7 "Construction and fabrication contracts of certain capital goods" and the IMFRS 14 "Construction, Sale and services rendering contracts, related to property", except assets and liability recognition contemplated in other standards.
+MFRS D-2 "Costs from contracts with customers"- Establishes rules for the accounting recognition of costs of sales of goods or provision of services.

 The primary change is the separation of the standard related to the recognition of revenues from contracts with customers, from the standard corresponding to the recognition of costs for contracts with customers.
 Additionally, it extends the scope of Bulletin D-7, referring exclusively to costs related to construction and manufacturing contracts for certain capital goods, to include costs related to all types of contracts with customers.